nadinekuo/www/about/releases/ET_2018_09_announcement.md

   and basedir = $SCRATCH/simulations configured for this machine.
 You need to determine $WORK and $SCRATCH by logging in to the machine.

-* A new configuration for KNL nodes is being worked on, but not yet included in the release (but compilation works and tests mostly pass).

-All repositories participating in this release carry a branch ET_2018_02 marking this release.
+All repositories participating in this release carry a branch ET_2018_09 marking this release.
 These release branches will be updated if severe errors are found.